 - Men will initiate efforts to repent, confess, reconcile, and forgive one another

-- Men will set the rhythm of devotions (reading, prayer, song) and be the spiritual thermostat of the house (setting the spiritual climate and tone)
+- Men will set the rhythm of devotions and be the spiritual thermostat of the house (setting the spiritual climate and tone)

 - Men will bring up the tough conversations